 This Paula Deen Banana Pudding Recipe is very close to my heart.
 I make it every Easter and for BBQs and family events.
 Hands down, the very best part of this banana pudding is the texture.
 It’s so thick and creamy.
 You can serve it sliced instead of scooped.
 The Chessmen cookies are amazing in this recipe too.
 They hold their shape and make for perfect portions.
 If you take this to a party, make sure you print off a few copies of the recipe, because people are going to ask!

-This is originally a Paula Deen recipe, but I’ve made it so many times, I have quite a few tips and tricks to share with you!
+This is originally a Paula Deen recipe, but I’ve made it so many times that I have some important tips and tricks I want to share with you!
 This banana pudding is a classic and sure to be a hit for any celebration.